 With three children and a spouse who often has to be gone for long periods of time, Gooch has had to practice adaptability, determination, and resourcefulness to be successful in her program.
 Fortunately, these are all inherently a part of her skillset as a military spouse.
 “The experience has made me resilient, strong, and able to adapt to stressful circumstances,” she said.

 Not only have her skills played a key role in her success, but Meredith’s faculty have also been a source of support for Gooch.
 “Meredith and their staff have been fantastic,” she said.
-“I know if I need help or have any issues, my adviser is just an email or phone call away.”
+“I know if I need help or have any issues, my advisor is just an email or phone call away.”

 After completing her program this year, Gooch said she’ll be ready to join the workforce as a registered dietitian.
 “As an outgoing individual with a thirst for knowledge, I’ve developed many valuable skills.
 Meredith College has not let me down.”